bintlabs/python-sync-db/README.md

     for _ in range(tries):
         try:
             return client.push(push_url)
-        except:
+        except client.PushRejected:
             try:
                 client.pull(pull_url)
-            except:
+            except client.UniqueConstraintError as e:
-                # handle exception
+                for model, pk, columns in e.entries:
-                pass
+                    pass # handle exception
     raise Exception("push rejected %d times" % tries)
 ```

-You can also catch the different exceptions (second `except` above)
+You may catch the different exceptions and react accordingly, since
-and react accordingly, since they can indicate lack of internet
+they can indicate lack of internet connection, integrity conflicts, or
-connection, integrity conflicts, or dbsync configuration problems.
+dbsync configuration problems.

 #### Server side ####